rcarlier/Leaflet.TimeCtrl/README.md

 `examples/mass_killing.html`

 Note: this plugin was finalized on September 5, 2024, the day after the Winder tragedy.
-This example was retained in memory of the victims.
+This example was retained in memory of the victims (these, and all the others...).

 ![Texte](assets/mass_killing.png)

 #### Data source

 -   https://data.world/associatedpress/mass-killings-public

-See also...
+    (I renamed/removed some columns of information)

+On the same (sad) subject, you can also consult:

 -   https://cssh.northeastern.edu/sccj/mass-killing-database/
 -   https://www.theviolenceproject.org/mass-shooter-database/